 Use this marinade for stir-fried pork as well as broiled or barbecued pork (which is known as daeji bulgogi in Korean).
 The recipe for this marinade is designed to make 3 pounds of pork ribs with bones, but you can easily make more.
 Double, triple, or even quadruple the recipe to serve a large number of people or to save time the next time you make ribs or other thick cuts of meat.

 Instead of making a marinade all over again, just set some aside this time and freeze it.
 When you need a marinade again, thaw the mixture and, voila, you've got marinade.
-If you're a busy career professional, a working mom or dad or work long hours that making cooking difficult, consider freezing the marinade for future use.
+If you're a busy career professional, a working mom or dad or working long hours that makes cooking difficult, consider freezing the marinade for future use.

-- 2 tbsp of soy sauce (low-sodium, if you have high blood pressure or a similar medical condition
+2 tablespoons soy sauce, the low-sodium kind if you have high blood pressure or a similar medical condition

-- 4 tbsp of red pepper paste (known as kochujang in Korean)
+4 tablespoons red pepper paste, known as kochujang in Korean